 Saint Louis University's minor in creative and professional writing offers students an opportunity to gain experience in many different kinds of writing, from poetry and fiction to journalism and public relations.
 Students who complete the minor will strengthen their ability to compete in the many professional settings that demand extensive writing.

 Devin Johnston, Ph.D., Department of English

-Though english and communication majors frequently seek the creative and professional writing minor as an additional credential, students from any discipline may pursue it.
+Though English and communication majors frequently seek the creative and professional writing minor as an additional credential, students from any discipline may pursue it.

-This six-course, interdisciplinary program invites students to draw upon classes in both english and communication to gain practical training in writing poetry, fiction, essays, journalism and screenplays.
+This six-course, interdisciplinary program invites students to draw upon classes in both English and communication to gain practical training in writing poetry, fiction, essays, journalism and screenplays.

 Minoring in creative and professional writing helps students develop and mature as writers by providing extensive practice in both creative and professional forms of writing.
-It can help students prepare directly for careers in journalism, public relations, advertising or corporate communications, as well as for graduate study in creative writing or journalism.

 Internships and Careers

 Several internship possibilities are available to students minoring in creative and professional writing at SLU, including opportunities in journalism, advertising and public relations.